stlalpha/orig-cnvm/README.md

 ---
 <dl>
-  <dt>Want to set up a N-node test environment?t</dt>
+  <dt>Want to set up a N-node test environment?</dt>
-  <dd>Is something people use sometimes.</dd>
+  <dd>Follow these steps:</dd>

 1. Create N number of Ubuntu 15.04 vm's somewhere
-  .
-They must be able to see each other over the network on port 22/tcp and 6783/tcp and 6783/udp
+  * They must be able to see each other over the network on port 22/tcp and 6783/tcp and 6783/udp

-2. Pick a non-root username to use for the installation (in our example the username will be "user") .
-This user must be in the sudoers file
+2. Pick a non-root username to use for the installation (in our example the username will be "user")
+  * This user must be in the sudoers file
-  .
-You need to generate (or use one that you already have) an ssh keypair and put the public key in each hosts ~/.ssh/authorized_keys file
+  * You need to generate (or use one that you already have) an ssh keypair and put the public key in each hosts ~/.ssh/authorized_keys file
-  .
-A quick example of how to do this is located here: http://www.linuxproblem.org/art_9.html .
-Use the same keypair for each machine in your setup (you can use multiple if you like, but each machine must be able to ssh into each machine)
+  * A quick example of how to do this is located here: http://www.linuxproblem.org/art_9.html
+  * Use the same keypair for each machine in your setup (you can use multiple if you like, but each machine must be able to ssh into each machine)

 3. Choose one of your machines to be the "master" node.
 This is the machine that you will launch the cnvm's from.